-Banff opened it’s doors to tourism in the early 1900s.
+Banff opened its doors to tourism in the early 1900s.
 At this time, travel to Banff was for the wealthy.
-Guests would arrive via the luxurious Canadian Pacific Railway and would stay for three to four weeks at the Banff Springs Hotel.
+Guests would arrive via the luxurious Canadian Pacific Railway and stay for three to four weeks at the Banff Springs Hotel.
 Many were looking for outdoor adventures: hiking and climbing.
 To accommodate these guests, the C.P.
 Railroad hired experienced Swiss and Austrian Mountain Guides.

-The guides were busy all summer, but winters were slow which meant there was time to ski!
+The guides were busy all summer, but winters were slow, which meant there was time to ski!
 We can thank these Swiss and Austrian guides for initiating the development of Mt.
 Norquay, Banff National Park’s first ski resort.
-At one point there was also an active ski jump.
+At one point, there was also an active ski jump.
 You can see the remains of the ski jump buildings from the chairlift ride.

 The official Mt.
 Norquay website has more information about the history of this family-friendly resort.
 FYI – my boys had some of their first downhill ski lessons here.

 6. Reason Six: Observe the Antics of Some Wildlife and Some Guests.

 The baby bighorn sheep will keep you entertained as they bounce and jump around the chairlift platform and steps.